-At it's simplest, weight gain occurs when we consistently consume more calories than we burn.
+At it's simplest level, weight gain occurs when we consistently consume more calories than we burn off through our daily routine.
 However, there are various elements that can contribute to that happening:

 Similarly, ditching the processed meals and the junk food and replacing them with fresh food - fruit and vegetables, whole grains, and lean protein - will ultimately be the best way to lose weight.